 Try this instead: Look for foods that are grown using traditional methods with non-GMO ingredients.
 Depending on where you live, the government might require companies to label GMO foods; otherwise, you may have to do a little bit of Internet searching.

 In our modern Western culture, chances are you’re going to eat some ice cream or have a glass of tap water every now and then, so don’t worry that if you can’t avoid all of these things all the time that you’re doomed to poor gut health.
-Instead, do what you can to live a gut-healthy life by taking the best possible care of your body, and giving your microbiome the support it needs to thrive—like making healthy changes to your diet and taking an effective probiotic like PRO-15 to repopulate your beneficial gut bacteria.
+Instead, do what you can to live a gut-healthy life by taking the best possible care of your body, and giving your microbiome the support it needs to thrive—like making healthy changes to your diet and taking a premium probiotic like PRO-15 to replenish your beneficial gut bacteria.